wintersys-projects/adt-build-machine-scripts/README.md

 **${BUILD_HOME}/adt-build-machine-scripts/buildscripts**
 These scripts will build different classes of server machine, for example, database, webserver or autoscaler machine types

+**${BUILD_HOME}/adt-build-machine-scripts/cron**
+Scripts to do with any cron tasks that need to be run on your build machine (note, if your build machine is not online 24/7 you will need to review what cronjobs are set and perform them manually)

 **${BUILD_HOME}/adt-build-machine-scripts/helperscripts**
 Utility scripts that can help you manage different workflows that your servers need